 Here are a few suggestions:

 - Secret Austin Food Tour: Navigate past the tourist traps and into the best restaurants in Austin as you learn about the city’s history and quirks, see cultural landmarks, and of course, eat a bunch of incredible food!
-As you taste dishes dating back to Austin’s Aztec days, you’ll learn how the Aztecs, as well as our immigrants, have shaped the flavors of this modern metropolis.
+As you taste foods from BBQ brisket to banana leaf-wrapped tamales you’l learn about the history that has shaped the flavors of this modern metropolis.

 - Keep Austin Weird Scavenger Hunt: Get to know the weirder side of Austin by completing wacky missions all over town while learning about this unique city’s best-kept secrets, quirks, conversation pieces, local secrets, points of interest, fun facts, history, art, culture and more!
 Plus, as a bonus, you can aggressively compete against your loved ones.